Spin oscillations of a single-mode polariton system driven by a plane wave: Introduction

-This study is restricted to the case of a single-mode polariton system having only three effective degrees of freedom: amplitudes $|\psi_+|$ and $|\psi_-|$ of two spin components plus their phase difference $\Delta\phi = \arg (\psi_+^* \psi_-^\vphast)$.
-A similar model was studied in Ref.~\cite{Sarchi2008} considering a double-well Josephson junction in which two coherent components of the field are coupled by tunneling through a spatial barrier.
-Such a system was shown to have oscillatory solutions in the case when only one quantum well is pumped from the outside.
-Soon afterwards, a different model with two wells was found to have chaotic solutions~\cite{Solnyshkov2009.j}; it was relatively complex, however, as it relied on both the spatial junction and spin coupling and thus included four rather than two coherent components.
-A recent example of self-sustained oscillations in a continuously pumped polariton system is given by Ref.~\cite{Leblanc2020} dealing with a small cavity micropillar with size quantization.
+This study is restricted to a system with a few effective degrees of freedom described by complex-valued amplitudes $\psi_+$ and $\psi_-$ of two spin components.
+A similar model was studied in Ref.~\cite{Sarchi2008} dealing with a double-well Josephson junction in which two coherent states are coupled by tunneling through a spatial barrier.
+Such a system was shown to have an oscillatory regime in a particular highly unstable situation when one of two wells is pumped from the outside but, nevertheless, has a much smaller steady-state amplitude compared to the other.
+Soon afterwards, a different model with two wells was found to display dynamical chaos~\cite{Solnyshkov2009.j}; it was relatively complex, however, being dependent on both the spatial junction and spin coupling and thus including four rather than two coherent components.
+A more recent example of oscillations in a continuously pumped polariton system is given by Ref.~\cite{Leblanc2020} which considers a small micropillar with a nonlinear coupling of two quantized levels.
+Finally, a certain combination of resonant and nonresonant excitation sources can result in a pseudoconservative behavior characterized by a fully compensated dissipation of polaritons~\cite{Chestnov2021}.